black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Basic-JavaScript-by-Building-a-Role-Playing-Game/README.md

 # Step 91
 Back at the beginning of this project, you created the inventory array.
 Add the newWeapon to the end of the inventory array using the push() method.

+# Step 92
+Up until now, any time text.innerText was updated, the old text was erased.
+This time, use the += operator to add text to the end of text.innerText.

+Add the string " In your inventory you have: " - include the spaces at the beginning and the end.